Codecademy/docs/content/python/concepts/pandas-module/terms/dataframe-dropna/dataframe-dropna.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `DataFrame.dropna()` function returns a new `DataFrame` object with rows or columns removed if they conatain `NA` values.
-The original `DataFrame` object used to call the method remains unchanged.
+The `DataFrame.dropna()` function returns a new `DataFrame` object with rows or columns removed if they contain `NA` values.
+The original `DataFrame` object, used to call the method, remains unchanged.

 ## Syntax